Ronald Serugo

-Ronald Serugo (born 5 September 1984) is an Ugandan amateur boxer who qualified for the 2008 Summer Olympics in the junior flyweight division.
+Ronald Serugo (born 5 September 1984) is a Ugandan amateur boxer who qualified for the 2008 Summer Olympics in the junior flyweight division.
 He defeated Tresford Kaziwa, then lost to Redouane Bouchtouk 0:11 before winning the third spot by defeating South African Lobogang Pilane.
 At the Olympics he lost 5:9 to Pürevdorjiin Serdamba.

 Serugo Ronald won bronze medal in the All Africa Games 2011.
-After defeating utoni Jafet of Namibia in the semi finals.
+After defeating utoni Jafet of Namibia in the semi-finals.

 Won a gold medal in the Tammer international tournament in flyweight category 2011 in Finland.

 Serugo returned to the Olympics in the 2016 Men's flyweight competition, losing a 2-1 decision to Armenia's Narek Abgaryan in the opening round.